kazabooboo/gizra.com/app/_posts/2016-09-07-og8-development-process.md

 I've used to Blackfire.io to check the performance of a clean Drupal 8 installation with 1000 users and 5000 nodes.

-Here's the same test, with the node being also a "group" (i.e. OG uses it as the "container" of otehr "group content").
+Here's the same test, with the node being also a "group" (i.e. OG uses it as the "container" of other "group content").

 Profiling was done on an out of the box `Basic page` node view.
 When OG was enabled, it was tested with a user that has 15 groups.